 Kasa Moto’s rooftop patio is very popular amongst those who love to mingle, wine and dine on Japanese fare.
 This popular patio seats up to 180 guests, with beautiful greenery it offers a chic and shady atmosphere to relax in.
 At night, the patio creates a lounge feel, and has become one of the most popular spots for nighttime excitement in Bloor-Yorkville.

-The street-patio is closed this summer, as The Colonnade undergoes a major transformation.
-However, the second-floor terrace is open and is the perfect spot to catch the hustle and bustle of the Mink Mile.
+The second-floor terrace is the perfect spot to catch the hustle and bustle of the Mink Mile.
 On Thursday’s, La Société offers $1 East Oysters from 4-8 p.m. and specials on their bottles of Veuve Clicquot Champagne.

 Sitting alongside the beauty of the greenery and flowers which surround One Restaurant’s patio, guests can enjoy upscale dining, while enjoying the bustling street life at the corner of Yorkville Avenue and Hazelton Avenue.
 At night, sit back and enjoy the candlelight, while sipping on one of One’s signature cocktails!

-A Bloor-Yorkville classic patio.
+A Bloor-Yorkville classic patio, and recently updated!
 For years star-gazers have passed by, hoping for a glimpse of a celebrity.
 The patio is enjoyable, and situated across from the Village of Yorkville Park.
 Sit back and sip on their sangria red, made with Inniskillin Pinot Noir, pomegranate liqueur, fresh orange juice and a medley of fruits.

 For the utmost quiet, visit our hidden gem of a patio at Scollard Deli.
 Located in the back of this Scollard Street location, you will sit beside beautiful mural of a hillside in Greece, with a peaceful serenity, making this patio a place to slow down and catch a breath, a soup and deli sandwich.